-“People say it smells like applesauce when you like, go to his house,” a mousy looking boy offered.
+“People say it smells like applesauce when you like, go to his house,” a mousy-looking boy said.

 “His ghost has like unfinished business,” a brown-haired jock added.
-“Any kid like our age who has ever stepped foot in that house is cursed to be like a total loser.”
+“Any kid our age who has ever stepped foot in that house is cursed to be a total loser.”